Individual Therapy

 Teens often come to therapy for issues of:

-For teens, therapy looks a little different than therapy for either adults or children.
+For teens, therapy looks a little different than therapy for adults or children.
 Teens are able to participate in more traditional “talk therapy” and usually come in with their own goals and needs in mind.
 Teens often need more control over the process and more privacy than younger children.
-Sessions are typically more individual counseling one-on-one with the teen.

-At Family Roots, we still believe in involving parents in treatment even in the teen years.
-You will still be provided regular updates on treatment and general themes of how counseling is going, though all of the details may not be shared in order to give your teen a safe space to talk with a trusted adult.
-You will also have input on your teen’s goals and treatment, and our therapists encourage regular communication between parents, teens, and therapists as part of treatment.
+At Family Roots, we believe in continuing to involve parents in treatment during the teen years.
+Caregivers will be provided regular updates on treatment and general themes of how counseling is going, though details will not be shared in order to give your teen a safe space to talk with a trusted adult.
+You will also have input on your teen’s goals and treatment, and our therapists encourage regular communication between parents, teens, and therapists.

 If you have a teen who is struggling, please reach out and schedule an appointment.